snet-al/baseknowledge_main/Engineering/TechStack/Python-AI/Python for beginners/README.md

 ###### Running Jupyter Notebooks in PyCharm
 1. Install Jupyter: `pip install jupyter`
 2. Open a `.ipynb` file in PyCharm
-3. PyCharm will automatically detect it and allow you to run cells
+3. PyCharm will automatically detect it and allow you to run the code
-4. You can run individual cells or the entire notebook

 ## YouTube Tutorials